 If your code is in VSTS, then a new build is automatically created and queued.

-If your team project already has a build pipeline that's pointing to the file, then the system does not automatically create another build pipeline.
+If your project already has a build pipeline that's pointing to the file, then the system does not automatically create another build pipeline.

 Manually create a YAML build pipeline